Effect of antibiotics. Antibiotics - benefits and harms, side effects, consequences of use. The effect of antibiotics on the human body and child

 • Antileprosy.

-All of them have special purpose, some are toxic and are used only for severe illnesses.
+They all have special purpose, some are toxic and are used only for severe illnesses.

-Negative impact and side effects
+Negative influences and side effects

-• Nausea turning into vomiting
+• Nausea leading to vomiting

 • Dyspnea,